sn0wfree/personal_stringpic_demo/README.md

 -PS: i will clean up those useless files when i finish my dissertation finally

 ## 3. codes
-- i use python 2.7 to code
+- I use python 2.7 to code
-- and when you run the code, you may find some number or path be required type in, you should type full path into two parts.
+- and when you run the code, you may find some number or path be required to type in, you should type full path into two parts.
 	- one is public path for what dir/folder you want save the data. the dir/folder must include 4 csv files and one txt file.(those must be named as follow)
+	- another is the full name of target file(csv format)

 ```